zammad/zammad-admin-documentation/manage/time-accounting.rst

    .. tip::

-      The selector applies to the current relevant ticket state, not the future state.
-That means if your agent is going to close a ticket but its state currently is open, your ticket selector has to apply to -at least- open tickets.
+      The selector applies to the ticket state before any attribute changes have been saved.
+That means if your agent is e.g. going to close a ticket alongside writing an article, the ticket selector has to match the ticket state before closing for the time accounting dialog to appear.

 .. figure:: /images/manage/time-accounting/time-accounting-selector.png
    :align: center